Epithet: Usage prior to surnames

 Descriptive bynames were given to a person to distinguish them from other people of the same name.
-In England bynames were used during the period when the use of surnames had not been extensively adopted.
-As an example the Domesday Book of 1086 identifies 40 individuals with the given name of "Richard".
-Most (40%), such as "Richard of Coursey" are identified with a locational byname, indicating where they came from, or in some cases where they lived.
+In England, bynames were used during the period when the use of surnames had not been extensively adopted.
+As an example, the Domesday Book of 1086 identifies 40 individuals with the given name of "Richard".
+A plurality (40%), such as "Richard of Coursey" are identified with a locational byname, indicating where they came from, or in some cases where they lived.
 Others (25%), such as "Richard the butler" and "Richard the bald" are identified with an occupational or a personally descriptive byname.
-Some of the individuals, such as Richard Basset, made use of what we would recognize as a surname.
+Some of the individuals, such as Richard Basset, made use of what would now be recognized as a surname.

-The distinction between a byname and a surname lies in the fact that the byname is not usually heritable, and may change for any given person as his circumstances change.
-Richard the bald, for example, was presumably not always bald, and Richard of Brampton may not have always lived at Brampton.
+The distinction between a byname and a surname is that the byname is not usually heritable, and may change for any given person as his circumstances change.
+Richard the Bald, for example, was presumably not always bald, and Richard of Brampton may not have always lived at Brampton.

 The use of bynames did not end with the adoption of surnames.
 In some cases, before the adoption of middle names, government records, such as taxes lists, included people with both the same given name and the same surname.
 This led to the use of bynames to further distinguish the person.
 For example, one "John Smith" might be described as "John Smith of the mill", while another might be described as "John Smith the short".